Trusted WordPress tutorials, when you need them most.

 WishList Member automatically provides and removes access based on the membership level.
 Like the other plugins, you can create as many member levels as you’d like.

-During testing, we learned that you can also automate content distribution by scheduling posts to go live on a specific time and date.
+During testing, we learned that you can also automate content distribution by scheduling posts to go live at a specific time and date.

 The “sneak peek” feature is cool, too, and it can help drive conversions.
 It shows snippets of gated content, giving readers a taste of what they are missing.